UX Design: How Video Content Can Enhance User Experience

 Emotion

-Whatever logical and clever people are, many of our decisions are partly or fully based on emotions, not only facts.
+Whatever logical and clever people are, many of our decisions are partly or entirely based on emotion, not just facts.
 “I feel it,” “I like it,” “I want it” – aren’t these reasons often stronger than any logic, calculations, and analysis?
-Video content is often a good way to cover that point: as it employs multiple perception channels and can collect various factors of influence together in a time-saving concentrated piece, the chances it sets the emotional connection to the audience get much higher.
+Video content is often a good way to cover that point: because it employs multiple sensory channels and can consolidate multiple factors of influence into a time-saving, focused piece, the chances it establishes an emotional connection with the audience increase significantly.

-Hero section video for a horse riding club sets strong emotional appeal
+Hero section video for a horse riding club sets a strong emotional appeal

 Archive video added to the article devoted to the historical period strengthens the emotional appeal of the page